Open-Cascade-SAS/OCCT/dox/contribution/tests/tests.md

 The new tests are usually added in the frame of processing issues in OCCT Mantis tracker.
 Such tests in general should be added to group bugs, in the grid corresponding to the affected OCCT functionality.
-See @ref testmanual_5_2 "Mapping of OCCT functionality to grid names in group bugs".
+See [Mapping of OCCT functionality to grid names in group bugs](#testmanual_5_2).

 New grids can be added as necessary to contain tests for the functionality not yet covered by existing test grids.
 The test case name in the bugs group should be prefixed by the ID of the corresponding issue in Mantis (without leading zeroes) with prefix *bug*.
 It is recommended to add a suffix providing a hint on the tested situation.
 If more than one test is added for a bug, they should be distinguished by suffixes; either meaningful or just ordinal numbers.